RhysTalley/Air-Pollution-Analyzer/README.md

 # Air-Pollution-Analyzer
+Author: Rhys Talley
-Processes and analyzes air pollution data from NYC.
+Description: Processes and analyzes air pollution data from NYC.
 Adds functionality for searching through the data by various fields and other processing data based on these same fields.